-Finally, we built an integrative model to understand how the brain genomic variants affect gene expression and regulation, and eventually predict the phenotypes (Figure xxx).
+The interactions between genotypes and phenotypes is a very complex process experiencing multiple intermediate stages including gene expression, signaling, modulation and so on.
+Thus, to understand the entire processes how genotypes and phenotypes affect to each other, we built an integrative model to understand how the brain genomic variants affect gene expression and regulation, and eventually predict the phenotypes (Figure xxx).
 This model integrated all high dimensional functional data types in this resource including genomics, transcriptomics, epigenetics and regulatomics, and genotype-phenotype relationships, and also allowed us to quantitatively impute missing transcriptional and epigenetic information for samples with genotypes only.
+Specifically, we called this model, a Deep Boltzmann Machine-based eTWAS model that directly embeds regulatory network information to predict genotype-phenotype associations.
+It uses the undirected edges rather than feed-forward directed edges because the phenotypes potentially impact back to the intermediate stages like gene expression.
+As shown in Figure xxx, the eTWAS consists of four layers: 1) genotypes such as QTLs; 2) gene expression and enhancers; 3) intermediate modules and 4) phenotypes such as brain traits, and provides the additively predictive relationships between layer nodes.
 In particular, the model is constructed based on the Deep Boltzmann Machine (RBM) but has a hybrid structure.
-On one hand, it incorporates the contemporary deep learning ideas to model these large scale datasets with a multi-layer architecture with interconnections between layers, and also explicitly allow integrating additional imputed genomic elements into the model such as incorporating imputed eQLTs and cQTLs.
+On one hand, it incorporates the contemporary deep learning ideas to model these large scale datasets with a multi-layer architecture with interconnections between layers, and also explicitly allow integrating additional genomic elements into the model such as incorporating imputed eQLTs and cQTLs.
 The RBM architecture, especially undirected edges can reveal the relationships among functional genomic elements across layers from a number of directions, rather than one direction in classical deep neural networks.
 Moreover, using these relationships, the model can be used to better predict phenotypes from genotypes, through adding predictive powers from gene expression and chromatin data; e.g., gene regulatory networks.
 On the other hand, given known associated genotypes and phenotypes, this model can trace their all possible connectivities and better pinpoint them to a predictive trajectory including specific gene expression, activate enhancer(s) and dysregulated gene modules across different layers.
-For example, this latter use, of course, enables us to better localize the specific activities at the molecular level happening from genotypes to phenotypes such as psychiatric disorders.
+For example, this latter use, of course, enables us to better localize the specific activities at the molecular level happening from genotypes to associated phenotypes such as psychiatric disorders.

-Specifically, we builts this model as follows.
+Specifically, we built this model as follows.
 We first inferred the gene regulatory networks that identify the regulatory connectivities on how QTLs, enhancers, and transcription factors relate to target gene expression (Methods).
 In particular, given a target gene, we found its related regulatory elements from the resource including the eQTLs, the enhancers that control its gene expression [JEME] plus their cQTLs, and predicted the transcription factors (TFs) that have enriched binding sites on these enhancers and its promoter.
-We then used RNA-seq and ChIP-seq data based on the Elastic Net model to predict the target gene expression from genotypes of eQTLs and cQTLs, the chromatin stages of enhancers, and TFs gene expression using the resource samples, and identified the highly predictive relationships (i.e., large coefficients).
-We repeated this for all genes and found that a significantly number of predictive QTLs break the TFBSs on the enhancers or promoters (xx%, Figure xxx).
+We then used RNA-seq and ChIP-seq data based on the Elastic Net model that combines lasso and ridge regressions to predict the target gene expression from genotypes of various QTLs, the chromatin stages of enhancers, splicing patterns and TFs gene expression using the resource samples, and identified the highly predictive relationships (i.e., large coefficients).
+We repeated this for all genes and found how various subgroups of QTLs affect gene expression; e.g., a significantly number of predictive QTLs break the TFBSs on the enhancers or promoters (xx%, Figure xxx).
 We thus constructed a gene regulatory networks consisting of the QTLs, enhancers, TFs and target genes with high predictive relationships (coeff. > xxx, Methods), revealing the biological mechanisms on how QTLs regulate the target gene expression in the adult brain.